 In these cases, the non-custodial parent is able to go to the courts and file a legal petition to have a judge enforce visitation rights.
 If you need to file one of these petitions, it is a good idea to involve an attorney who can assist with the proceedings.
 If the violations have gotten extreme, then the courts may renegotiate the custodial agreements or even transfer custody over to the previously non-custodial parent.

 Child custody guidelines can be very complicated and vary by state.
-If you have been experiencing custodial issues with the other parent, contact a local family law attorney in Collin County, TX, like the offices of Scroggins Law Group, PLLC., to discuss your options.
+If you have been experiencing custodial issues with the other parent, contact a local family law attorney to discuss your options.